longineers/longs_app/README.md

   - `make up`: Start the application.
   - `make down`: Stop the application.
   - `make migrate`: Run database migrations.
-- Access the application in your browser at `http://localhost:8080/`.
+- Access the application in your browser at: http://localhost:8080/

 ## Dependencies